Selecting the Right Beta Reader is Key to Receiving Helpful Feedback

-Last week we talked about the importance of beta readers to give feedback on our books.
+We’ve talked about the importance of having a beta reader to give feedback on our books.
 I hope you’re as sold on the idea as I am.

 The ideal beta reader should:

-- Be a Regular Reader: If they aren’t a regular reader, how can they provide usable feedback?
+If they aren’t a regular reader, how can they provide usable feedback?
 While they don’t need to be voracious, they do need to read.
 Ask them how many books they’ve read in the past six months.
-Their answer will be enlightening.
+Their answers will be enlightening.

-- Be Committed: Will the beta reader finish the project?
+Will the beta reader finish the project?
 How long will they take?
-Too many people agree to being a beta reader but never follow through.
+Too many people agree to be a beta reader but never follow through.
 See item seven.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!